 On January 27, U.S. News and World Report runs a photo and article on BFFC's founder, Aaron.

 We also host a Greedo web site, featuring the bounty hunter Han Solo kills in Star Wars: A New Hope.

 The relationship grew to include the support of Tyler Allison, the original inspiration for developing a Boba Fett web site, since he started the first Boba Fett site, The Boba Fett Pages, on his college server in 1995.

-Initially known as The Boba Fett Multimedia Vault, the site began in June 1996 as a monthly newsletter, reaching 200 subscribers in less than six months.
+Initially known as The Boba Fett Multimedia Vault, the site went online July 4, 1996 primarily as a monthly newsletter, reaching 200 subscribers in less than six months.
 With the help of publicity on Jesse's Boba Fett Page, the Fan Club was able to grow because of our "Hunter's Journal."

 The Boba Fett Fan Club is the premiere web site for fans and spectators of the cult phenomenon behind the bounty hunter Boba Fett from George Lucas' Star Wars saga.
 This is a non-profit web site designed, written, and maintained by volunteers.
 Support and original content has been provided by three of Boba Fett's talents: Jeremy Bulloch, Mark Austin, and Daniel Logan.
 This is the longest lasting Boba Fett web site on the Internet and the most popular single Star Wars character site ever, reaching between 15k and 80k unique visitors worldwide every month.